 Accident insurance for working accidents is paid for by the employer and basically covers all risks for commuting to work and at the workplace.

-Long-term care is paid by the employer and the employee fifty-fifty, and covers cases in which a person is not able to manage his or her daily routine (provision of food, cleaning of housing, personal hygiene, etc.).
+Long-term care is paid equally by the employer and the employee, and covers cases in which a person is not able to manage his or her daily routine (provision of food, cleaning of housing, personal hygiene, etc.).
 The insurance premium is about 3.05 per cent of the yearly salaried income or pension of the insured, with employers and employees each paying half of the total premium.4

 ii The role of health insurance